On July 5, 2022, the EU Regulation on the Digital Services Act (DSA) was approved.

 The aim of this Act, like the Digital Markets Act (DMA), is to implement the rules that will govern a future European digital single market.

 In this way, the fundamental rights of Internet users will be protected, as well as the rights of the users of digital services.

 Another objective of this new law is to promote growth, innovation and competitiveness in the digital market, at the same time as allowing the expansion of all those smaller platforms.

 Finally, the DSA aims to control and supervise large platforms (those with a significant market quota in their sector).

-Who does the DSA apply to?
+Who does the Digital Services Act (DSA) apply to?